Home / Blog / The Truth About Wikipedia’s Credibility

 Collaboration with experts and institutions is a fundamental element of Wikipedia’s strategy to enhance free knowledge and credibility.

-- Institutional partnerships: Wikipedia forms partnerships with renowned institutions such as universities, libraries, and research organizations to elevate the quality of its content.
+• Institutional partnerships: Wikipedia collaborates with renowned institutions such as universities, libraries, and research organizations to enhance the quality of its content.
 These partnerships offer access to reliable sources and expert guidance.

-- Peer review: Wikipedia follows a rigorous system of peer review where experienced editors evaluate articles to ensure alignment with the site’s standards.
+• Peer review: Wikipedia follows a rigorous system in which experienced editors evaluate articles to ensure alignment with the site’s standards.
 This process plays a vital role in verifying the accuracy and reliability of information.

-- Citation of credible sources: Wikipedia strongly emphasizes citing reliable sources like scholarly articles, books, and reputable websites to support the information presented in its articles.
-This practice contributes to maintaining the credibility and verifiability of the content.
+• Citation of credible sources: Wikipedia strongly emphasizes citing reliable sources, such as scholarly articles, books, and reputable websites, to support the information presented in its articles.
+This practice helps maintain the credibility and verifiability of the content.

-- Transparency: Wikipedia maintains transparent communication channels with its users, allowing them to provide feedback and report any concerns related to the accuracy of information.
+• Transparency: Wikipedia maintains transparent communication channels with its users, enabling them to provide feedback and report concerns about the accuracy of information.
 This fosters a collaborative environment and encourages continuous improvement.

 Implementation of Policies and Guidelines